 When you speak too softly in a presentation the audience will strain to hear you and often ask you to repeat yourself.
 This can cause some people to get in a fluster.
 The audience may well miss key points or give up trying to hear what you are saying at all.
 None of which is ideal and brings on a downward spiral.
 Add to this that the audience will also judge soft speakers as less credible and that is reason enough to want to learn to speak at an appropriate volume.

-Anyone who is nervous tends to get stressed and that constricts the muscles around our voice box and impacts our volume and clarity of speech.
+Anyone nervous tends to get stressed and that constricts the muscles around our voice box and impacts our volume and clarity of speech.
 Introverted preference personality styles like “Caring” and “Information styles” are naturally softer speakers too so this blog may be particularly relevant for you.
+For more information on top tips for overcoming nerves before a presentation click here.

-If you want to be heard in business presentations, meetings, boardrooms and on virtual calls you will need to increase your volume.
-It’s not always as easy as “just speak uping” or using an app – often there are other issues causing the low volume such as poor breathing techniques, underlying nerves and fear or old unconscious beliefs (for example you may have been told as a child ‘stop showing off’).
-We work with clients at a suitable level for their needs, showing them how being heard in the business environment is: a blend of having the right breathing and voice techniques, the mindset to allow this to flow and the right posture and body language to support the voice.
+If you want to be heard in business presentations, meetings, boardrooms, and on virtual calls you may need to increase your volume.
+It’s not always as easy as “just speaking up” or using an app – often other issues are causing the low volume such as poor breathing techniques, underlying nerves and fear, or old unconscious beliefs (for example you may have been told as a child ‘stop showing off’).
+We work with clients at a suitable level for their needs, showing them how being heard in the business environment is a blend of having the right breathing and voice techniques, the mindset to allow this to flow and the right posture and body language to support the voice.